kostakazakoff/python_oop/first_steps_in_oop/readme.md

 - get_full_name() - returns "{first_name} {last_name}"
 - get_annual_salary() - returns the total salary for 12 months
 - raise_salary(amount) - increases the salary by the given amount and returns the new salary

+# Cup
+Create a class called Cup.
+Upon initialization, it should receive size (integer) and quantity (an integer representing how much liquid is in it).
+The class should have two methods:
+- fill(quantity) that will increase the amount of liquid in the cup with the given quantity (if there is space in the cup, otherwise ignore).
+- status() that will return the amount of free space left in the cup.